jsburckhardt/gic/README.md

 # GIt-Commit (gic)

-A tool that helps developers generate git commit messages based on the `git diff` of staged files, following specified instructions.
+Reducing cognitive load by automating commit message generation, allowing developers to focus on coding instead of crafting messages.
+A tool that helps developers generate git commit messages based on the `git diff` of staged files, following instructions.
 It's ideal for use alongside [Semantic Release](https://github.com/semantic-release/semantic-release).

 ## AzureAD